History of North Carolina State University: Founding: 1862–1889

 Although established in 1887, the North Carolina State University story begins in 1862 when President Abraham Lincoln signed the federal Morrill Land-Grant Act.
 This act created endowments that were to be used in the establishment of colleges that would provide a "liberal and practical education" while focusing on military tactics, agriculture and the mechanical arts without excluding classical studies.

 During Reconstruction, North Carolina allocated its endowment to the University of North Carolina at Chapel Hill.
 For two decades, that university received $7,500 annually from the endowment.
-In the mid-1880s, both state farmers and business leaders claimed that Chapel Hill's "elitist" education did not meet the mandate set forth by the Morrill Land-Grant Act.
+Led by Colonel Leonidas Lafayette Polk In the mid-1880s, both state farmers and business leaders claimed that Chapel Hill's "elitist" education did not meet the mandate set forth by the Morrill Land-Grant Act.
 On March 7, 1887, the North Carolina General Assembly authorized the establishment of the North Carolina College of Agriculture and Mechanic Arts.
 The state also budgeted money for the new college and transferred North Carolina's land-grant endowment to it as well.
 R. Stanhope Pullen gave land towards the establishment of the new college in Raleigh.
 The cornerstone of the main building (now called Holladay Hall)was laid in 1888 by the Grand Lodge of North Carolina.
 The college formally opened on October 3, 1889.
 71 students enrolled the first year.